janko/paperclip-dropbox/README.md

 Note that all credentials mentioned here are required.

-- If you don't have your app key and secret yet, go to your [Dropbox apps](https://www.dropbox.com/developers/apps), and create a new app there, which will then provide you the app key and secret.
+If you don't have your app key and secret yet, go to your [Dropbox apps](https://www.dropbox.com/developers/apps), and create a new app there, which will then provide you your app key and secret.
 Note that your app has to have the **Full Dropbox** access level (not the "App folder").
-This is because the uploaded files have to be stored in your `Public` directory, otherwise accessing their URLs would be too slow.
+This is because the uploaded files have to be stored in your `Public/` directory.

+If you're a relatively new Dropbox user, you will have to enable your `Public/` folder by going to Dropbox's [help](https://www.dropbox.com/help/16/en), and the clicking the link for enabling it under the title "Creating a Public folder".
+Note that it has to be created this way (if it isn't already), it won't work if you create it like a normal folder.

-- If you already have your app key and secret, you can obtain the rest of the credentials through the `dropbox:authorize` rake task, which is described in more detail at the bottom of the page.
+After you obtain your app key and secret, you can obtain the rest of the credentials through the `dropbox:authorize` rake task, which is described in more detail at the bottom of the readme.

 You can also namespace your credentials in `development`, `testing` and `production` environments (just like you do in your `database.yml`).